aadedayo/COSC-1337/README.md

   # Project Name - Exceptions
   * File name - ExceptionLab.java

   This was the main and only class in this project.
-It was created to practice the concept of tryand catch.
+It was created to practice the concept of try and catch.
   * File name - grades.txt

   This was just a text file, creayed to store the grades that was used in the main class.